Microsoft Teams Compliance is the processes around meeting legal, regulatory, or organizational policies. For example, regulatory compliance is:

 - Yammer: There is no current Yammer functionality.
 But the note in the Retention documentation linked in the Planner bullet says it is coming soon.

-- Tabs: A tab simple provides a view into content located in an app or service.
+- Tabs: A tab simply provides a view into content located in an app or service.
 That service would govern the data displayed in the tab.

 The Microsoft Teams Chat Substrate

 For compliance purposes, it is essential to understand how Microsoft Teams processes chat data.
-Teams uses an Azure-powered chat service that also stores this data.
+Teams uses an Azure-powered chat service that technically stores chat and channel messages.
+Only a copy of chats and conversations are kept in the user mailbox for compliance purposes.
 By default, this service stores the information forever.

 Because of this, you will need to use Office 365 retention policies to remove Teams chats and conversations data.
-Otherwise, it will still exist in the chat service and Office 365 substrate, where we can find it through Content Search for eDiscovery.
+Otherwise, if you only delete them from the UI they will still exist in the chat service and possibly the mailbox if the data is retained, where we can find it through Content Search for eDiscovery.
 Using an Exchange policy will not remove Teams chats and conversations data.
 For Microsoft Teams compliance purposes you will want to completely remove the data.